privacypass/challenge-bypass-extension/docs/CONFIG.md

 The time intervals (ms) by which the variables from above are reset.

+### config\["comm-vk"\]

+Public verification key, used to verify signatures on commitments that are retrieved over HTTP.

 ### config\["commitments"\]

 Hex-encoded elliptic curve commitment values for verifying DLEQ proofs.
 These